salmonb/webfx/.github/README.md

 Watch our video tutorials, or read our [guide to getting started][webfx-guide].

-## Status

-WebFX is still in the incubation phase.
-At this stage, we provide only snapshot releases, and breaking changes may occur until the first official release.

 ## Ecosystem

 Although the WebFX Kit is the very heart of the project, there are other important repositories that together comprise the WebFX ecosystem: